-Salt-based systems are a popular choice with homeowners because they tend to be the best water softeners while still being affordable.
+Salt-based systems are a popular choice with homeowners because they are the most effective way to deal with hard water while still being affordable.
 These systems work just as we described earlier: water travels through a mineral tank with a polymer resin bed, and a salt-water solution helps remove the calcium and magnesium.

 Salt-based systems create what many people refer to as “slick” water.
 Because the minerals are removed, soap foams easier, clothing stays brighter, and your skin doesn’t dry out as easily.

-There’s a reason why salt-based systems are usually the top rated water softeners: they’re the only tried and true way to remove minerals from your water.
+There’s a reason why salt-based systems are considered the best water softeners: they’re the only tried and true way to remove minerals from your water.